-Beagle uses Variant Call Format (VCF) 4.3 for input and output genotype data, except that Beagle requires male non-pseudoautosomal X-chromosome genotypes to be coded as homozygous diploid genotypes.
+Beagle uses Variant Call Format (VCF) 4.3 for input and output genotype data.
+Pseudoautosomal and non-pseudoautosomal X-chromosome genotypes must be in separate input files and analysed separately unless male haploid genotypes are coded as homozygous diploid genotypes.

-Beagle assumes that an input VCF file that has a name ending in ".gz" is compressed with gzip or bgzip, and that any reference VCF file that has a name ending in ".bref3" is compressed with bref version 3.
+Beagle assumes that an input VCF file that has a name ending in ".gz" is compressed with gzip or bgzip, and that a reference VCF file that has a name ending in ".bref3" is compressed with bref version 3.